There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 By offering your dog these types of toys, you can redirect their chewing behavior away from your furniture and onto something that is safe for them to chew on.

-KONG – Classic Dog Toy, Durable Natural Rubber
+KONG – Classic Dog Toy, Durable Natural Rubber- Fun to Chew, Chase and Fetch – for Medium Dogs

-The KONG Classic red rubber toy helps satisfy dogs’ instinctual needs while providing mental stimulation.
-Healthy play is important for dogs’ physical and mental development, emotions and behavior.
+- Medium Dogs (Up to 35 lbs): The KONG Classic red rubber toy is 2.25″ by 3.5″; it helps satisfy dogs’ instinctual needs while providing mental stimulation and encouraging healthy play

 It’s important to supervise your dog when they are chewing on a toy.
 This will allow you to monitor their behavior and make sure that they are not chewing on anything that they shouldn’t be.